ch4ot1c/p2pool-verium/README.md

 Running P2Pool:
 -------------------------
-In order to run P2Pool with the Novacoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Novacoin uses for hashes.
+In order to run P2Pool with the Verium network, you would need to build and install the scryptSquared module that includes the scrypt proof of work code that Verium uses for hashes.

 Linux:

-    cd litecoin_scrypt
+	cd scryptSquared
     sudo python setup.py install

 Windows (mingw):